jesusgf96/Sea-Elements-Prediction-UNet-Based-Models/README.rst

 📂 Data
 -----

-In order to download the data, please email to the following addresses:
+In order to download the data or any of the trained models, please email to the following addresses:

 j.garciafernandez@student.maastrichtuniversity.nl